 Whilst the right to claim a property settlement differs between the two types of relationships, once the court has jurisdiction, Judges apply the same legal principles to determining a property settlement outcome and whether a party has a legal obligation to provide their former partner with spousal maintenance.

-Once a couple marry, they have standing to bring a property settlement or spousal maintenance application against their spouse following separation.
+Once a couple marries, they have the standing to bring a property settlement or spousal maintenance application against their spouse following separation.
 They must do so within 12 months of their divorce order taking effect otherwise, they cannot proceed to court without the leave of the court outside of this time limit.

-For de facto couples, the entitlement to make a claim against the property of the other party exists if they have lived together for at least two (2) years, have a child together or otherwise the party seeking a property settlement has made substantial financial contributions to the other party’s assets in the event of a shorter relationship.
+For de facto couples, the entitlement to make a claim against the property of the other party exists if they have lived together for at least two (2) years, have a child together or otherwise, the party seeking a property settlement has made substantial financial contributions to the other party’s assets in the event of a shorter relationship.

 A de facto spouse has two (2) years from their separation to apply for property settlement or spousal maintenance.